FRCTeam3255/NURDVision/README.md

 _Jetson intial setup complete!_

 ### Jetson NURDVision installation:
+**Access to the internet is required - make sure the jetson is connect to the internet via ethernet**

-A PC is no longer needed as this work is done on the jetson
+A PC is no longer needed as this work is done on the jetson itself.

-(alterantively can be done by ssh by typing: ssh ubuntu@tegra-ubuntu password:ubuntu and typing commands there instead)
+Alterantively this can be done via ssh (password ubuntu) by typing:

+	ssh ubuntu@tegra-ubuntu.local

-__Step 1__: download install.sh to jetson.
+__Step 1__: Download install.sh to jetson and run it.
 Type:

 	wget https://github.com/FRCTeam3255/NURDVision/raw/master/install.sh; bash ./install.sh